Kirby's Dream Land 2: Reception

 Kirby's Dream Land 2 sold more than a million units.
-On release, Famicom Tsūshin scored the Game Boy version of the game a 29 out of 40.
 Electronic Gaming Monthly's four reviewers had varying reactions to the game, but gave it a unanimous recommendation based chiefly on the solid graphics and the wide variety of abilities which Kirby can acquire.
-They scored it a 7.625 out of 10.
 GamePro likewise praised Kirby's many abilities.
 Though they complained that the game recycles too much content from the original Kirby's Dream Land, they concluded that "While not everything is new in Dream Land 2, everything is definitely fun".

 Nintendo Power listed it as the tenth best Game Boy/Game Boy Color video game, praising it for adding the ability to gain new powers by eating enemies.
 In addition, the game is noted for being one of the hardest games to obtain a completion rating of 100% in the Kirby series.
 In 2019, PC Magazine included Kirby’s Dream Land 2 on their "The 10 Best Game Boy Games".